-Now that it’s December and the year is drawing to a close, it’s a great time to make resolutions for the coming year.
-And the best way to start thinking of these is to look for areas of improvement and to plan to reduce areas of high cost.
+When it comes to freeing up capital to grow your business, you can start by looking for areas of improvement and planning to reduce areas of high cost.
 And since the bulk of your costs will be tied up in inventory, starting with reducing inventory costs is the perfect place to start.

 Maintaining inventory is expensive.
 First you have to pay for the items, then you’ve got to keep them safe and looking good.
 On top of these, you’ve got a whole range of other inventory costs that just keep snowballing.
 These costs include: